 The base is built around an infrastructure of how the data flows and that varies by the different business models.
-For most business in this new world, it would be based around two key areas:
+For most business it would be based around two key areas:

 Creating a structure around development, staging and production for website and mobile app should be a minimum requirement.
-On more than one occasion I have seen that there is only a production live set-up available.
-Making it high risk for bad data to be sent into Google Analytics or a technical fix on the production live website fails sending bad data into Google Analytics.
+In most cases there is only a production live set-up available.
+Which makes it high risk for bad data to be sent into Google Analytics via a technical fix on the production live website which fails.
 These have huge consequences on building the base.

 Getting this structure in place is the first step but there needs to be a rigorous process and understanding in how it is all managed.

-Business are wanting to own their data and have a single source of truth to generate greater insights and better measurement.
-Data lake and data warehouse are core to this strategy providing flexibility which businesses need.
+With brands wanting to have more control over their data and have that a ‘single source of truth’ to generate greater insights and do better measurement.
+A data warehouse is core to this strategy providing flexibility which businesses need with the vast data requirements.
 How the data is stored and managed is key to building the base.
 With ELT (Extract, Load and Transform) a popular approach the raw data can be stored in tables which can be manipulated when it comes to answering business questions.

 Maintaining the base